Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Practical federated implementation

+As SVGD is deterministic~\citep{SVGD_GD}, the inherent privacy of $\hypQ^*$ established in Lemma \ref{lemma:priv_opt_hypQ_client} is compromised.
+To reintroduce privacy, a conventional approach involves injecting noise into the SVGD gradients~\citep{dp_fedavg}.
+We propose a privacy-preserving variant of PAC-PFL in Appendix~\ref{app:dp}. \looseness -1

-\paragraph{Federated algorithm.} PAC-PFL leverages the FedAvg \citep{fedavg} technique to minimize the SVGD loss.
-Initially, we sample $P_{\particle_1}, \cdots, P_{\particle_k}$ from $\hypP$, which we define as a multi-variate Gaussian distribution with a diagonal covariance matrix.
-At each iteration, the server randomly selects a subset of existing clients to send $\particle_1, \cdots, \particle_k$.
-The selected clients compute the SVGD gradients and send them back to the server.
-The server aggregates all gradients before using them to update the priors.
-A pseudocode is presented in Algorithm \ref{alg:PACPFL} with sub-routines \textit{Client\_Update} and \textit{SVGD\_Update} defined in Appendix~\ref{app:sub_routines}.
+\paragraph{Federated algorithm.} The pseudocode of our algorithm is presented in Algorithm \ref{alg:PACPFL}.
+Initially, the server samples $P_{\particle_1}, \cdots, P_{\particle_k}$ from $\hypP$, defined as a zero-mean multivariate Gaussian distribution with a diagonal covariance matrix.
+At each iteration, the server randomly selects a subset of existing clients and sends them $\particle_1, \cdots, \particle_k$.
+The selected clients perform the \textit{Client\_Update} sub-routine to compute the gradient of the LML with respect to the particles on a mini-batch of size $b$ of their data and send it back to the server.
+The server updates the particles based on the aggregated gradients, $\boldsymbol{G}$, and the learning rate, $\eta$.
+The particle update formula also depends on the SVGD kernel, $k_{SVGD}$, as discussed in Appendix~\ref{app:SVGD}.
 For a comprehensive list of parameters used in our theoretical results and algorithm, along with selection guidelines, please refer to Appendix \ref{app:params}. \looseness -1